DS-RF/Yambo_examples/README.md

 > yambo_nl -i -V RL -F setup_nl.in

-and change number of G-vectors by 2(3):
+and reduce number of G-vectors twice:

 ```
 MaxGvecs=  20000           RL    # [INI] Max number of G-vectors planned to use